brandono7/empirical_asset_pricing/README.md

 ```
 or download the repository as a zip file and extract it to a location of your choice.

+Note that due to large csv files in data, you will need to have git lfs installed in order to successfully clone the repository.

 **Prerequisites**

 Before running the project, make sure to install the following python libraries on your virtual environment via terminal / command prompt: